ashishmd/getSQL/README.md

 * mysqlclient - 1.4.2.post1

 ## Usage:
-You will have to import data of your MySQL Database:
+You will have to import data of your MySQL Database: (Support will be added soon to import)
 ```
 1. Tables (Table Name, Alias)
 2. Columns (Column Name, Table Name, is_primary, is_indexed, Foreign Key Column Name, Foreign key Table Name)